“I die the King’s faithful servant, but God’s first”- St. Thomas More

 - Take an excursion to Littlemore to visit the International Centre of Newman Friends and the sites where Newman lived, prayed and studied before his conversion.

-- Attend Mass in the chapel where Saint John Henry Newman converted
+- Attend Mass in the chapel where St. John Henry Newman converted

 - Tour Birmingham Oratory, found by and home to St. John Henry Newman as well as J.R.R.
 Tolkien during his years as a student at King Edwards School

 - Visit with the Sisters of the Blessed Virgin Mary, in the Personal Ordinariate of Our Lady of Walsingham, and learn of their amazing journey of conversion from Anglican sisters to Catholic nuns.